Skip to main content

 Further information can be found on our website under Poverty.

-S: STATISTICS AUSTRIA, EU-SILC 2022.
-Compiled on 28 June 2023 - 1) Only persons aged 0 to 64 years.
-Living in a household with low work intensity: work intensity of persons between 18 and 64 years in the household (without pension recipients, people who are retired or students) is up to 20%. - Severely materially and socially deprived: Describes falling below a minimum standard of living defined as part of the Europe 2030 strategy.
-If at least 7 out of 13 criteria are not affordable, then people are considered to be severely materially and socially deprived. - At risk of poverty or social exclusion: at risk of poverty, or living in a household with low work intensity, or severely materially or socially deprived. - *) Not applicable for the indicator 'households with very low work intensity'. **) Small sample sizes for the indicator 'severe material and social deprivation' (less than 20 cases per cell).
+S: STATISTICS AUSTRIA, EU-SILC 2024.
+Compiled on 9 May 2025. – 1) Only persons aged 0 to 64 years.
+Living in a household with low work intensity: work intensity of persons between 18 and 64 years in the household (without pension recipients, people who are retired or students) is up to 20%. – Severe material and social deprivation: Describes falling below a minimum standard of living defined as part of the Europe 2030 strategy.
+If at least 7 out of 13 criteria are not affordable, then people are considered to be severely materially and socially deprived. – At risk of poverty or social exclusion: at risk of poverty, or living in a household with low work intensity, or severely materially or socially deprived. – *) Not applicable for the indicator 'households with very low work intensity'. **) Small sample sizes for the indicator 'severe material and social deprivation' (less than 20 cases per cell).

 Date Title PDF download